filamentgroup/Overthrow/README.md

 Many `overthrow` settings are exposed and configurable via the `overthrow` object.
 If needed, you can redefine these before calling `set()`.

+- `overthrow.enabledClassName`: The class name added to the `html` element in supported browsers.
+Default is `overthrow-enabled`
 - `overthrow.scrollIndicatorClassName`: The class name used to identify scrollable `overthrow` elements.
 Default is `overthrow`

 ## Methods